Department of Energy (DoE)

 Massachusetts Clean Energy Center (MassCEC)

-In this effort, Triton is working with MassCEC to further develop it’s HAGIS platform.
+MassCEC selected to support the development of Triton’s Anchor platform.
 The Massachusetts Clean Energy Center (MassCEC) is a state economic development agency dedicated to accelerating the growth of the clean energy sector across the Commonwealth to spur job creation, deliver statewide environmental benefits and to secure long-term economic growth for the people of Massachusetts.

-National Offshore Wind Research and Development Consortium (CNOWRDC)
+National Offshore Wind Research and Development Consortium (NOWRDC)

-This program, awarded by the NOWRDC, will focus on further development of the HAGIS wind platform.
+NOWRDC awarded Triton System’s additional support to advance the development of Triton's wind anchor.
 The National Offshore Wind Research and Development Consortium was established in 2018 when the New York State Energy Research and Development Authority (NYSERDA) was awarded $18.5 million from the U.S. Department of Energy (DOE) to administer a public-private partnership focused on advancing offshore wind technology in the United States.
 NYSERDA contributed matching funds.
 The Consortium, a not-for-profit organization, supports cost-effective and responsible development of offshore wind to maximize economic benefit the United States.
 The Commonwealths of Virginia and Massachusetts and the States of Maine and Maryland also contribute to the Consortium’s funding.